Millennial Pink Meets Shallot Pasta

 Sure, shallot as a color and ingredient may go out of style in the future, but maybe by then social media won’t exist and you won’t care about the exterior appeal of your pots — you’ll just be happy to have a quality product that stood the test of time.

-You can buy the shallot line from Le Creuset starting at around $24.
+You can buy starting at around $24.